momostarsky/imebra_git/docs/risks_requirements.rst

 .. _REQ_PREPARE_RGB_IMAGE:

-[REQ_PREPARE_RGB_IMAGE] Imebra must be able to create an image ready to be displayed on the computer screen ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,
+[REQ_PREPARE_RGB_IMAGE] Dicomhero must be able to create an image ready to be displayed on the computer screen ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-Imebra must be able to convert the images extracted from DICOM structures into RGBA images ready to be displayed into computer screens
+Dicomhero must be able to convert the images extracted from DICOM structures into RGBA images ready to be displayed into computer screens